 WebP's single-core encode speeds and decode speeds are much shorter, with overall single-core speed trumping AVIF.
 Clear winner, right?

-Single-core speeds are a lot less critical in our modern computing landscape than they were in the past.
-That's because CPUs have been, for many years now, tending towards higher core counts and more threads.
+Single-core speeds are much less critical in our modern computing landscape than they were in the past.
+That's because CPUs have been, for many years, tending towards higher core counts and more threads.
 This is where parallelization makes a considerable difference for AVIF.
-AVIF decodes can take advantage of multiple cores to turn poor single-core performance into good multi-core decoding speeds.
+AVIF decodes can take advantage of multiple cores to turn the poor single-core performance into good multi-core decoding speeds.

 With many mobiles and desktops using 8-core processors, multi-core performance is critical.
 As an older format, WebP's parallelization is less effective, making AVIF more future-proof despite its poor single-core speeds.

-Both AVIF and WEBP support animation – however, with AVIF's heritage as a video codec, encoding animation with AVIF is stridden more efficient with AVIF than WEBP.
+Both AVIF and WEBP support animation – however, with AVIF's heritage as a video codec, encoding animation with AVIF is more efficient with AVIF than WEBP.
 Sequenced AVIF files have much smaller file sizes than animated WEBP.
 However, even WEBP beats out legacy formats like GIF and aPNG.

-An animated image with a file size of 1.5MB and 67 frames can be converted to a sequenced AVIF file of only 87kb.
+One can convert an animated image with a file size of 1.5MB and 67 frames to a sequenced AVIF file of 87kb.
 The benefits of this dramatically more efficient animation compression become even more significant the longer and more detailed animated images become.

 For text and graphics work, both AVIF and WEBP support alpha transparency.
 Although, AVIF supports overlays allowing for distinct layers of an image to be encoded separately.
 AVIF also supports depth maps, allowing for effects to be easily applied to images.

 Both AVIF and WEBP also lack progressive rendering, which accelerates page loads by providing a low-resolution preview image before the entire image has been decoded successfully.
 This feature is reserved for JPEG and its descendants JPEG 2000 and JPEG XL.

 As a young file format, the AVIF image is behind other older image formats for browser support.
 WEBP is, across the board, currently more supported than AVIF.
 However, the surprising level of support for its age provides a good outlook on AVIF's future support across web browsers.